 The Amiga CD32 was the final system released by Commodore before they went bankrupt, a final roll of the dice.

-One of the more humorous things to note with games on the CD32 are that they were often just ports of Amiga games, with the actual game only taking up a few megabytes
+One of the more humorous things to note with games on the CD32 is that they were often just ports of Amiga games, with the actual game only taking up a few megabytes

 All this being said, it wasn’t all doom and gloom (well, CD32 gamers wished it was more doom than gloom – see the game ‘Gloom’ below if you don’t understand that joke!).
 The CD32 did have a bunch of decent games and has become quite an expensive system to collect now.